 Where Did Full Moon Names Come From?

-This is an age-old practice, nothing new.
-Ancient peoples commonly tracked the seasons by following the lunar calendar (versus today’s solar calendar).
+Naming the full Moons is an age-old practice, nothing new.
+Ancient peoples commonly tracked the seasons by following the lunar calendar (versus today’s Gregorian calendar, which is a solar calendar).

 Moon Phases for June 2019